 So, if you have children at home, consider only those dog breeds that are friendly with children and everyone in the family.
 (Of course, you don’t want a dog that would attack you or your own family.)
 So in this article, we will be looking at the top ten best children and family friendly dogs for indoor companionship.
 If you want a friendly dog that makes a cuddly companion and exhibits an unwavering devotion, go for any of the ten dogs listed below:

-Top 10 Best Guard Dogs Breeds for Family and Children Protection
+10 Best Guard Dogs Breeds for Family and Children Protection in 2021

 1. The Saint Bernard